-The UK left the EU on 31 January 2020 and has now entered a transition period which is due to end on 31 December 2020.
+The UK left the EU on 31 January 2020 and entered a transition period which is due to end on 31 December 2020.
 During this transition period, free movement will continue and there will be no change to the position of EU, EEA and Swiss nationals and their right to live, study and work in the UK.

 The information below gives NTU applicants and students from the EU/EEA and Switzerland advice about what they need to do to secure their status in the UK post-Brexit based on current arrangements.